surelle-ha/SatellineAPI/README.md

 3. **RESTful API:** The server provides a set of RESTful API endpoints for external interactions:
    - `GET /`: Returns a JSON response indicating the server's status as "Active."
-   - `GET /msg/send`: Accepts query parameters for sending messages to connected clients via WebSocket.
+   - `GET /ws/msg/send`: Accepts query parameters for sending messages to connected clients via WebSocket.
 It returns a JSON response indicating the success or failure of the message transmission.
-   - `GET /msg/status`: Returns a JSON response with the server's status as "active."
+   - `GET /ws/server/status`: Returns a JSON response with the server's status as "active."
+   - `GET /ws/client/count`: Returns a JSON response with the number of clients connected to the websocket.
+   - `GET /ws/client/info`: Returns a JSON response with the number of clients connected and their information like IP Address, ReadyState and Protocol.

 ## Code Highlights
 - The server is built using Express.js and runs on port 1430.